There are a few different estimation techniques that you can use as a business owner.

 1. Top-down estimates

-This technique tends to be used early on in the project to get a quick overview of whether the client is providing a large enough budget to cover any costs involved and leave you with a profit.
-You would most likely use a second technique later on in the process to give a more precise estimate.
+Top-down estimation tends to be used early on in the project.
+You can get a quick overview of whether the client is providing a large enough budget to cover any costs involved and leave you with a profit.
+You can then use a second technique later on in the process to give a more precise estimate.

 Pros of top-down estimates: